xyproto/orbiton/README.md

 * Has syntax highlighting for Go code.
 * Never asks before saving or quitting.
 Be careful.
+* Has a "wordcount mode" for distraction-free writing, that shows a word-counter at the bottom (`ctrl-w` to toggle).
 * `Home` and `End` are not detected by the key handler. `ctrl-a` and `ctrl-e` works, though.
 * Can format Go code using `gofmt` (press `ctrl-f`).
 * Expects utilities like `gofmt` to be in `/usr/bin`.